 I can’t believe 2020 is almost over…what a year it has been.
 I feel a bit guilty when I look back over the last year, despite the pandemic, my year hasn’t been too bad.
-I’ve had to make adjustments, but I feel extremely lucky to be in the position I’m in, as 2020 will be a year that many people will want to forget, but I’ve really tried hard to make the best of the situation and use the time I have had productively.
+I’ve had to make adjustments, but I feel extremely lucky to be in the position I’m in.
+2020 will be a year that many people will want to forget, but I’ve really tried hard to make the best of the situation and use the time I have had productively.

 When the pandemic first hit, nothing for me really changed.
 I had already been working from home so I had my office setup and my routine sorted.
 Most of the frustrations have been around not being able to see family or go out to places.
 Despite saying to myself that I’d go easy on myself in 2020, I’ve actually achieved quite a bit.

 The end of this year has been incredibly busy, I managed to complete the project I was working on for the ICCA which has been a great success.
 Check out my portfolio page to learn more about the project.

 On a personal note, when the pandemic hit me and my husband started the Couch to 5k challenge.
 I’ve never really been very active, so it really was a big challenge!
 The programme is a bit like interval training, you start by mixing walking with running – when I first started just running 2 minutes solid was difficult, I was a sweaty, breathless mess.
 I have to thank my husband for being my motivation as without him I don’t think I would have been able to continue.
 By the summer we’d both completed the programme and could run 5k in our lunch break.
 I have to admit that since winter hit and the weather has turned we haven’t actually been running as much, but there are also other personal things that have attributed to this (mainly PhD work and finally moving house).